Study To Become a Naturopathic Doctor

 The Council on Naturopathic Medical Education (CNME) is the programmatic accreditor for naturopathic medical education programs in the United States and Canada.
 Programmatic accreditation is a multi-step process and the UWS Doctor of Naturopathic Medicine program will be actively engaged in the process as the timeline determined by the accreditor allows.

 University of Western States was granted candidacy status by the Council on Naturopathic Medical Education (CNME), the professional accrediting agency for naturopathic medicine programs, on April 24, 2025.
-Candidacy is not equivalent to accreditation and does not ensure eventual accreditation; however, it signifies that the naturopathic medicine program is recognized by the Council and is progressing toward accreditation.
+Candidacy is not equivalent to accreditation and does not ensure eventual accreditation; however, it signifies that the naturopathic medicine program is recognized by the council and is progressing toward accreditation.

 For information, contact: CNME, PO Box 178, Great Barrington, MA 01230; (413) 528-8877.